the-dev-syntax/Ecommerce-Template/README.md

 5. go to source control tab, up up beside the branch name, click on the "Publish Branch" button to Github repo.

+> to branch from another branch:
+6. git checkout feature/login        # switch to the branch you want to branch from
+7. git checkout -b feature/login-ui  # create and switch to the new branch